Lakes and Beaches Near Cincinnati

 Headlands Beach State Park offers a half-mile of beautiful beaches ideal for sunbathing and swimming.
 In addition, Headlands Beach also offers unique beach glass hunting and phenomenal Lake Erie sunset viewing.

-At the far end of the beach is the old Fairpoint Harbor Lighthouse that sits in Fairpoint Harbor.
+At the far end of the beach is the old Fairpoint Harbor Lighthouse in Fairpoint Harbor.
 Because of the unique interaction with the lake, the beach has become a rare lakeshore dune habitat that supports rare and unusual plants.
 It also makes it a top birding location in Ohio.
 Additional wildlife viewing opportunities include nesting bald eagles, snakes, red foxes, and an incredible monarch butterfly migration.

 Headlands Beach State Park is one of Cleveland’s many Things To Do Outdoors.